bq-wrongway/iced_receipts/README.md

 ```

 Though this may seem like a lot of boilerplate, it composes nicely across the
-entire application and allows for a clean and flexible way to handle operations
+entire application and allows for a clean and flexible way to handle instructions
 from child components and any tasks they may want to perform.

 More information about the `Action` type can be found in the